-PRDOH will consider the impact of planning decisions on racial, ethnic, and low-income concentrations.
+PRDOH will consider the impact of planning decisions on racial, ethnic, and lowincome concentrations.
 This may include utilizing mapping tools and data to identify racially or ethnically concentrated poverty areas to evaluate possible impacts on those areas, promote fair housing choices, and foster inclusive communities.
 All this leveraging geospatial analysis on Puerto Rico's Racially and Ethnically Concentrated Areas of Poverty (R/ECAPs), developed as part of the CDBG-MIT Action Plan assessments.

-HUD has developed a census tract-based definition of R/ECAPs across Puerto Rico.
+HUD has developed a census tract-based definition of R/ECAPs showing a binary (yes or no) indication of poverty and race/ethnicity across Puerto Rico.
 R/ECAPs must have a non-white population of fifty percent (50%) or more.
 Additionally, areas with a poverty rate exceeding forty percent (40%) or three (3) or more times the average tract poverty rate for the metropolitan/micropolitan area, whichever threshold is lower, are also considered R/ECAPs.
-Figure 20 below shows the Census tracts within the HUD-Identified MID Areas' that are considered
+Figure 20 below shows the Census tracts within the HUD-Identified MID Areas' that are considered R/ECAPs.

-R/ECAPs.
 It also illustrates how the distribution of R/ECAPs is aligned and significantly covers the HUD-identified MID areas.

-Figure 20: Racially or Ethically Concentrated Areas of Poverty (R/ECAPs).
+Figure 20: Map of Puerto Rico within the HUD-Identified MID Areas Census tracts that are considered Racially or Ethically Concentrated Areas of Poverty (R/ECAPs).